{{flagHref}}

 Tensile Strain

-Extension or elongation of a material
+Stretching or elongation of material

-Cable production, bridges
+Cable manufacturing, bridges

 Compressive Strain

-Compression or shortening of a material
+Compression or shortening of material

 Pillars, building supports